hablapps/pairstrading/PostPairsTrading.md

 matrix: fcoint .'
 0f^neg[trange]#''@\:[;`close](@/:[t]')syms cross syms
 ```

-Now, with our matrix in hand, we can plot it and **visually identify** which asset is more favorable.
-In order to do that, we can leverage PyKX once again to bring the `heatmap` module to q:
+Now, with our matrix in hand, we can plot it and **visually identify** which asset is more favourable.
+To do that, we can leverage PyKX once again to bring the `heatmap` module to q:

 ```q
 pyhm:.pykx.import[`seaborn]`:heatmap